Skip to content

 Choosing Ruby version

-• For Docker runner environment, you can specify a container image (razorci/ruby or official ruby) with tag.
+• For Docker runner environment, you can specify a container image (razorci/ruby with tag.

 • For Linux-VM environment, you can change the version (or install new version if not available) using rbenv.